 The top secret activity compiled by Fair Isaac Corporation, the people who developed FICO scores, keeps consumers from knowing exactly what complex data, algorithms, and number crunching is involved in the scoring model.

-However, Liz Pulliam Weston wrote an article for MSN Money where she asked FICO to compute how many points a consumer’s score would drop based upon certain actions.
-The results, although not set in concrete, are informative and somewhat disturbing.
+However, Liz Pulliam Weston wrote an article for MSN Money several years ago where she asked FICO to compute how many points a consumer’s score would drop based upon certain actions.
+The results, although not set in concrete, continue to be relevant.
+Here are the findings:

 Filing a bankruptcy is a last resort for most consumers and is not an easy decision.
 The effects of bankruptcy are not forever but it does remain on a credit report for up to 10 years for a Chapter 7 filing and up to 7 years for a Chapter 13 filing.